8bits1beard-io/AssignedAccessBuilder/REFERENCE.md

 | Data type | String |
 | Value | *Paste generated XML* |

+**Why OMA-URI over the Settings Catalog kiosk template?**
+The Settings Catalog multi-app kiosk allow-list is AUMID-based and does not support Win32 `DesktopAppPath` entries.
+Use OMA-URI when you need Win32 apps like `C:\Windows\System32\osk.exe` or `C:\Windows\System32\sndvol.exe`.

 ### PowerShell Script

 1. Click **Download Deploy Script**